csjiet/keybinds-shortcuts-environment-setups/VIRTUAL_ENV.md

 ### 2b.
 (Create and install new kernel into system)
 - Check ipython kernels installed: `jupyter kernelspec list` (so that you don't create too many ipykernels)

+> WE ALWAYS "ACTIVATE THE VIRTUAL ENVIRONMENT" (2a) BEFORE "ATTACHING TO Kernel" (2b)
+> Because: When we install the ipykernel (2b), AFTER activating the virtual environment (2a), it will create a new pykernel in our CURRENT virtual environment.
+But, if we don't activate the virtual environment first, it will create a kernel in the default kernel.

 -  IF You will create virtual environment locally as a subdirectory using `--prefix`, and you want to create a kernel within your virtual environment:
 > $ `conda install jupyter`
 > $ `conda install ipykernel`